Vision Care Reimbursement Program

 HORIZON and AETNA plans generally cover one annual routine eye examination and/or refraction by an in-network ophthalmologist or optometrist.
 You pay your applicable co-payment and or deductible, unless you are enrolled in one of the High Deductible Plans.

 2. Save your itemized receipts, and submit for reimbursements through the Vision Care Reimbursement Program.

-Members of the CWA and IFPTE collective bargaining units, as well as managerial employees* who are full-time and eligible for coverage under the New Jersey State Health Benefits Program may, after 60 days of employment, submit one eye examination and one itemized eyeglass/contact lens purchase receipt for reimbursement once every two contract years for themselves and each of their dependents.
-(The current contract period is July 1, 2011 to June 30, 2013)
+Members of the CWA, IFPTE and AFT collective bargaining units, as well as managerial employees* who are full-time and eligible for coverage under the New Jersey State Health Benefits Program may, after 60 days of employment, submit one eye examination and one itemized eyeglass/contact lens purchase receipt for reimbursement once every two contract years for themselves and each of their dependents.
+(The current contract period is July 1, 2013 to June 30, 2015)

 The Vision Care Reimbursement Program allows for up to $40 for single lens eyeglasses, $45 for bifocal and trifocal eyeglasses or contact lenses, and a maximum payment of $35 or the cost, whichever is less, of an eye examination.

 To request a reimbursement for vision care expenses, please submit a Vision Care Reimbursement Request Form and an itemized receipt to the Office of Human Resources.
 Further instructions are available on the form, by clicking here.

 *Other employee groups may become eligible as new collective bargaining agreements are ratified.